lukebussey/attrify/README.md

-# Last Campaign
+# Attrify for Marketing Attribution

-Saves the last campaign (utm) query string parameters found on the current URL into a session cookie; so that they can be passed to your marketing automation system at any time during the users session.
+Attrify saves a user's initial-and-last, referrer and campaign (utm) query string parameters as cookies.
+Initial values are saved for ever and last are persisted for the length of the users browsing session.
+The cookies can then be passed to your marketing automation system, CRM, or email marketing system at any time during the users session for enhanced marketing attribution.

-By default, only `utm_campaign`, `utm_source`, `utm_medium`, `utm_content`, and `utm_term` are saved.
-Extra parameters can also be saved by passing them in via the `options.params` object.
-If the query string contains any of the parameters to be saved, a new session is assumed and previously set cookies will be removed.
+By default, only the `initial_referrer` `initial_utm_campaign`, `initial_utm_source`, `initial_utm_medium`, `initial_utm_content`, and `initial_utm_term`, `referrer` `utm_campaign`, `utm_source`, `utm_medium`, `utm_content`, and `utm_term` are saved.
+Extra query string parameters can also be saved by passing them in via the `options.params` object.
+If the query string contains any of the parameters to be saved, a new session is assumed and previously set cookies will be overwritten.
+Initial value cookies are not overwritten at any time.

-`lastCampaign()` should be called on each page view.
+`attrify()` should be called on each page view and all pages of your site.

-Note: This is currently a browser only module because it reads the query string from `window.location.search` and sets cookies via the `document.cookie`.
-It could however, easily be modified to run as an express middleware and work on the server side.
+Note: This is currently a browser only module because it reads the query string from `window.location.search` and sets cookies via `document.cookie`.
+It could however be easily be modified to run as an express middleware and work on the server side.

-Version 2 of last-campaign by default now sets cookies with a default session timeout of 30 minutes rather than a session cookie.
+Attrify is a fork and improvement of my previous project [Last Campaign](https://github.com/Yesware/last-campaign).

 ## Installation & Usage

 ### NPM
-`$ npm install last-campaign`
+`$ npm install attrify --save` OR `$ yarn add attrify`

 ```
-var lastCampaign = require('last-campaign');
+var attrify = require('attrify');
-lastCampaign();
+attrify();
 ```

 ### Bower
-`$ bower install last-campaign`
+`$ bower install attrify`

 ```
-lastCampaign();
+attrify();
 ```

 ## Options